writethedocs/www/docs/include/conf/portland/visiting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you drive to the conference,
-note that the **venue doesn't have parking on-site.**
+note that the venue doesn't have parking on-site.
 You are able to park in the nearby neighborhood in street parking for free.

-Anywhere east of 16th Ave is allowed for all-day street parking.
+**Any of the streets east of the venue (15th Ave and higher) allow for all-day street parking.**

 Bike rentals
 ~~~~~~~~~~~~